Scared is OK, disqualifying yourself is not

 Being out there and being imperfect, trying to move things forward, and committing to contribute is actually a much less risky way to behave in your career, because you are moving forward.

-That scared-try-fail-learn cycle is far more valuable than the safer-feeling, opt-out approach, where you learn and accomplish nothing.
-People who try, get real knowledge and can make real progress.
-People who don’t try get at most, theoretical knowledge.
+The scared-try-anyway-fail-learn-cycle is far more valuable than the safer-feeling, opt out approach, where you learn and accomplish nothing.

 It’s hard advice to take, to “do it scared”, but it’s worth it.
 Don’t build your own cage.